Foliations modeling nonrational simplicial toric varieties: Introduction

 \subsection{A generalized correspondence.}

-Relying on works by Meersseman and Verjovsky \cite{M,MV}, and by Prato \cite{p} (and also on \cite{Bos,LN,ldm,CZ}), we take a new approach by realizing the space corresponding to any simple convex polytope as the leaf space of a smooth foliation.
-This simultaneously fixes both flaws above: even though we are in principle interested in the leaf space, we lift all statements and proofs to the level of the foliation, where everything is smooth and Hausdorff.

-A more accurate formulation of the above is made in terms of fans: recall that to any convex polytope $P$, we can associate its normal fan $\Delta$, which is complete and polytopal.
+A more accurate formulation of the above correspondence is made in terms of fans: recall that to any convex polytope $P$, we can associate its normal fan $\Delta$, which is complete and polytopal.
 The map $P \mapsto X$ taking a rational simple convex polytope $P$ to a toric variety $X$ factors out as $P\mapsto\Delta\mapsto X$.
 The first map is non-injective and the second one is the classical one-to-one correspondence between complete simplicial rational polytopal fans and rationally smooth projective toric varieties (these objects beeing seen up to isomorphism).

 We propose a four-way generalization of the correspondence $\Delta \mapsto X$.
-The roles of varieties and fans are played, respectively, by {\em leaf spaces of certain foliations} and suitable {\em triangulated vector configurations}.
+The roles of varieties and fans will be played, respectively, by {\em leaf spaces of} foliations on so-called LVMB-manifolds and suitable {\em triangulated vector configurations}.

+Notice that a rational fan $\Delta$ determines implicitly a vector configuration $V$ on a lattice.
+Namely, $V$ is the set of primitive generators of the fan's rays.
+We will stress the importance of $V$ and its generalizations, to which we give the main role on the convex geometric side.

-Notice that the correspondence $\Delta \mapsto X$ is based on an implicit choice of a vector configuration: the set of primitive generators of the fan's rays.
-The four generalizations are, in increasing order of importance from our point of view: \begin{enumerate} \item We allow non-polytopal fans. \item We allow orbifold multiplicities.
-This amounts to taking nonprimitive generators on rays. \item We have more generators than rays: some vectors in the configuration may not correspond to a ray. \item We do not require rationality of the configuration. \end{enumerate} Each of these generalizations has already appeared in the literature.
+The four generalizations are, in increasing order of importance from our point of view: \begin{enumerate} \item We allow non-polytopal fans.
+This translates into using nonregular triangulations (\cf \ref{preliminaries}). \item We allow orbifold multiplicities.
+This amounts to taking nonprimitive generators on rays. \item We have more generators than rays: some vectors in the configuration may not correspond to a ray. \item We do not require rationality of the configuration.
+This means dropping the closedness condition of the lattice. \end{enumerate} Each of these generalizations has already appeared in the literature.
 We will simultaneously refine, generalize or desingularize several known constructions, thus giving a unified picture of the smooth, orbifold and nonrational cases.
-We will also give evidence that the rich interplay between convex and algebraic geometries carries over.